turbot/steampipe-plugin-aws/docs/tables/aws_iam_service_specific_credential.md

   s.user_name = u.name;
 ```

-### List users those were not used password more than 30 days
+### List users those were not used password in last 30 days

 ```sql
 select